 The topic of death and taxes is something most people prefer to avoid altogether, but through her estate planning practice, Ashley L. Case tries to make the discussion as pleasant and productive as possible.
 Client education is perhaps the most crucial attribute of Ashley’s approach.
 The legal procedures associated with estate planning, tax, probate, and trust administration are complex, and Ashley seeks to help her clients thoroughly understand their documents and legal rights.
 On occasion, she can even be funny.

-New clients are often unfamiliar with the estate planning process, and Ashley enjoys removing the shroud of mystery from the client’s experience.
+New clients are often unfamiliar with estate planning, and Ashley enjoys removing the shroud of mystery from the client’s experience.
 She prides herself on making her documents easy to understand (although admittedly, not always enjoyable to read – the statutorily required language can be a bit dry).
-Many of Ashley’s clients come to her with concerns about family dynamics, issues related to wealth preservation and wealth succession planning, or might be confused about the estate planning process altogether.
+In addition, many of Ashley’s clients come to her with concerns about family dynamics, wealth preservation, and succession planning issues or might be confused about the estate planning process altogether.
 These situations are where Ashley shines.
 Whether the client is of modest net worth or has considerable wealth, she revels in successfully solving problems and providing her clients with peace of mind.

-The passion for education extends beyond her clients: Ashley has presented at continuing legal education programs before the Maricopa County Bar Association and the State Bar of Arizona.
-Ashley has also volunteered her time to the State Bar of Arizona’s “Arizona Attorneys Respond” series, where she discussed estate planning in the time of COVID-19 and as a guest speaker for the Graduate Tax Program at Boston University School of Law.
-In addition to speaking, Ashley also writes about tax and estate planning: she has been featured twice as a guest author by Forbes.com (“Love & Marriage: What’s Tax Got to Do with It?” and “Taxing Super Bowl MVP Tom Brady”).
+Ashley’s passion for education extends beyond her clients: she has presented multiple continuing legal education programs before the Maricopa County Bar Association and the State Bar of Arizona on estate planning and tax topics.
+Ashley has also volunteered her time to the State Bar of Arizona’s “Arizona Attorneys Respond” series, where she discussed estate planning during COVID-19, and as a guest speaker for the Graduate Tax Program at Boston University School of Law.
+In addition to speaking, Ashley also writes about tax and estate planning.
+She has co-authored an article for the NAEPC Journal of Estate & Tax Planning (“CCA 202152018: Lessons for a Multi-Disciplinary, Collaborative Approach to Planning”).
+In addition, she has been featured twice as a guest author by Forbes.com (“Love & Marriage: What’s Tax Got to Do with It?” and “Taxing Super Bowl MVP Tom Brady”).